-Mawer believes that corporate cultures and business practices which emphasize the well-being of stakeholders, most notably employees and customers, is an important element of corporate social responsibility.
-As such, matters related to (but not limited to) diversity, equity, and inclusion as well as workplace safety, labour rights, community rights, and cyber security are considered.
-Except for certain circumstances, Mawer is generally in favour of supporting proposals to improve diversity, equity, inclusion, safety, privacy, and meritocracy.
+Mawer recognizes that corporate cultures and business practices that emphasize the well-being of stakeholders, most notably employees, customers and local communities, may be essential for long-term value creation and risk management.
+As such, matters related to (but not limited to) corporate culture, workplace safety, labour rights, human rights, relationships with local communities (e.g., Indigenous communities), and cyber security are considered when making investment decisions.
+Except for certain circumstances, Mawer is generally in favour of supporting proposals to improve corporate culture, safety, privacy, and meritocracy.

-Shareholder proposals are reviewed on a case-by-case basis and are evaluated on the materiality and reasonableness in the context of the specific industry.
+Shareholder proposals are reviewed on a case-by-case basis and are evaluated on materiality and reasonableness in the context of the specific industry.